dockur/macos/readme.md

   - When prompted where you want to install it, select the disk you created previously.

   - After all files are copied, select your region, language, and account settings.

+  - When asked to transfer data, choose `Set up as new`.

   Enjoy your brand new machine, and don't forget to star this repo!